President Obama gave a great speech in Osawatomie, Kansas yesterday.

 Portions like :

 Today, we're still home to the world's most productive workers.
 We're still home to the world's most innovative companies.
 But for most Americans, the basic bargain that made this country great has eroded.
 Long before the recession hit, hard work stopped paying off for too many people.
-Fewer and fewer of the folks who contributed to the success of our economy actually benefited from that success
+Fewer and fewer of the folks who contributed to the success of our economy actually benefited from that successand

 This is a make-or-break moment for the middle class, and for all those who are fighting to get into the middle class.
-Because what's at stake is whether this will be a country where working people can earn enough to raise a family, build a modest savings, own a home, secure their retirement.
+Because what's at stake is whether this will be a country where working people can earn enough to raise a family, build a modest savings, own a home, secure their retirement.and here is a big slice :

 Now, just as there was in Teddy Roosevelt's time, there is a certain crowd in Washington who, for the last few decades, have said, let's respond to this economic challenge with the same old tune.
 "The market will take care of everything," they tell us.
 If we just cut more regulations and cut more taxes – especially for the wealthy – our economy will grow stronger.
 Sure, they say, there will be winners and losers.
 But if the winners do really well, then jobs and prosperity will eventually trickle down to everybody else.
-And, they argue, even if prosperity doesn't trickle down, well, that's the price of liberty.
+And, they argue, even if prosperity doesn't trickle down, well, that's the price of liberty.and this :

 Now, it's a simple theory.
 And we have to admit, it's one that speaks to our rugged individualism and our healthy skepticism of too much government.
 That's in America's DNA.
 And that theory fits well on a bumper sticker.
 But here's the problem: It doesn't work.
 It has never worked.
 It didn't work when it was tried in the decade before the Great Depression.
 It's not what led to the incredible postwar booms of the 50s and 60s.
 And it didn't work when we tried it during the last decade.
 I mean, understand, it's not as if we haven't tried this theory.